vivekteega/flowallet-testnet/README.md

 ## FLO Crypto Operations
 `floCrypto` operations can be used to perform blockchain-cryptography methods. `floCrypto` operations are synchronized and return a value.
 Contains the following Operations.

+#### Important: FLO Crypto operations are all functions.
+They have not been promisified

 #### Generate New FLO ID pair
 	floCrypto.generateNewID()
  `generateNewID`  generates a new flo ID and returns private-key, public-key and floID